Part 4: Movies and Visual Data Files

 Preparing the Scene

 There are many ways to create a movie inside of STK.
-For the purposes of this movie, you'll use one of many.
+For the purposes of this movie, you'll use just one of them.

 1. Go to the Time cell of point two.